dariopellegrini/DeclarativeRecycler/Readme.md

     }
 }
 ```
-Then add as dependency to yout app/build.gradle
+Then add as dependency to your app/build.gradle
 ``` groovy
 dependencies {
     ...